Blog and Resources

 Cognitive Behavioral Therapy (CBT)

-CBT is one of the most rigorously researched treatments for anxiety.
-Together we identify the thought patterns that fuel worry — catastrophizing, all-or-nothing thinking, mind-reading — and replace them with more accurate, flexible perspectives.
-You also learn to spot the avoidance behaviors that feel like relief in the moment but quietly grow the anxiety over time.
+We identify the thought patterns that fuel worry — catastrophizing, all-or-nothing thinking, mind-reading — and practice more accurate, flexible perspectives.
+You also learn to recognize the avoidance behaviors that feel like relief in the moment but quietly grow the anxiety over time.

 Acceptance and Commitment Therapy (ACT)